UMT 29x38 black / N38 - magnetic pin

 Shopping tips

-- Significant importance in modern technologies – are utilized in computer drives, electric motors, medical apparatus and other modern machines.
+- Key role in the industry of new technologies – find application in computer drives, electric motors, medical devices or other advanced devices.

 Disadvantages of neodymium magnets: